paulo-santana/ft_printf_tester/README.md

 Clone the test repository inside the folder where you generate the `libftprintf.a` file, then `cd` into it.

 The tests are managed maily by a shell script.
-Here are all the commands:
+Here are some command examples:

 * `sh test`: run all the tests
 * `sh test m`: run all the mandatory tests